 With their majestic comb of dorsal fin and distinct black stripes they just look cool.
 They live in spectacular habitats of aqua-marine waters surrounded by crashing waves, rocky bottoms, and beaches usually backdropped by spectacular mountains.

-They are apex predators, which means they aren’t afraid to eat a fly…but when they are available in shallow water they are often on edge, acutely aware of anything bigger than itself.
+They are apex predators, which means they aren’t afraid to eat a fly…but when they are available in shallow water they are often on edge, acutely aware of anything bigger than themselves.
 When chasing bait to fill their stomachs, roosters will dart and dive and change directions multiple times.
 They don’t tail, they announce their presence with authority, and they fight hard.
 Small ones jump and big ones run long and mean.

 Best Flies for Roosterfish